-In addition to the advertising standards in IRS e-file Applications and Participation">Publication 3112, IRS e-file Applications and Participation, there are additional responsibilities for Providers of Individual Income Tax Returns.
+In addition to the advertising standards in Publication 3112, IRS e-file Applications and Participation, there are additional responsibilities for Providers of Individual Income Tax Returns.

 Providers must not use improper or misleading advertising in relation to IRS e-file, including the time frames for refunds and RALs or other financial products.
 Any claims by Providers concerning faster refunds by virtue of electronic filing must be consistent with the language in official IRS publications.
 If Providers advertise the availability of a RAL or financial product, the Provider and financial institution must clearly refer to or describe the funds they advance as a loan or other financial product, not as a refund.
 The advertisement on a RAL or other financial product must be easy to identify and in readable print.
 That is, it must make clear in the advertising that the taxpayer is borrowing against the anticipated refund or receiving another financial product and is not obtaining the refund itself from the financial institution.